-It is quite clear to historians that the biblical authors made use of past history to creatively, and deliberately, shape their own stories (1).
-We see this in the infant narratives (2), Paul’s radical conversion on the road to Damascus (3), as well as in Matthew’s gospel that presents Jesus as a new and improved Moses.
-This portrayal suited Matthew’s aim to not only imply that Jesus’ was clearly important like Moses but that he also transcends Moses (4).
-Old Testament scholar Peter Enns identifies the following parallels as suggestive of this connection:
+The biblical authors made use of history to creatively and deliberately shape their own stories (1).
+We find evidence of this in the infant narratives (2), Paul’s radical conversion on the road to Damascus (3), as well as in Matthew’s gospel that presents Jesus as a new and improved Moses.

 • Matthew presents the story of Jesus in five discreet sections, each ending with, “When Jesus had finished saying these things …” (see 7:28–29; 11:1; 13:53; 19:1–2; 26:1–2).
 The fivefold story of Jesus gives a “new Torah” for the people of God.